datajms/COVID19_attribution/README.md

 . activate
 ```

-Then, you can re-run each experiment (independent scripts):
+Then, you can re-run each experiment (independent scripts).
+Each script writes into data_n_figures/all_experiments_results.csv on the fly.
+You can run several process in parallel, it will not mess up the writing of
+the file.

 ```bash
 cd experiments/